oblank/rabbitmq-cli-consumer/README.md

 When you've created the configuration you can start the consumer like this:

-    $ rabbitmq-cli-consumer -e "/path/to/your/app argument --flag" -c /path/to/your/configuration.conf -V
+    $ rabbitmq-cli-consumer -n 3 -e "/path/to/your/app argument --flag" -c /path/to/your/configuration.conf -V

 Run without <code>-V</code> to get rid of the output:

-    $ rabbitmq-cli-consumer -e "/path/to/your/app argument --flag" -c /path/to/your/configuration.conf
+    $ rabbitmq-cli-consumer -n 3 -e "/path/to/your/app argument --flag" -c /path/to/your/configuration.conf

 ### Concurrency

 With the flag <code>--concurrency 5</code> or <code>-n 5</code> you can reset concurrency number(default is 5)
-or add the following section to configuration:
+, or add the following section to configuration:

 ```ini
 [concurrency]